Five years ago the Real Junk Food Project Brighton burst on to the Brighton scene.

 The Festive Season is just around the corner.
 Would you consider donating for someone less fortunate than you on our crowdfunder?

-We have some great rewards so it’s not just charity: Junk Food branded T-shirts, aprons and hoodies.
+We have some great rewards so it’s not just charity: Junk Food branded T-shirts, aprons, hoodies and water bottles.
 Quality food hampers composed of surplus food.
+Vouchers to eat in Brighton restaurants kindly donated by the local food fraternity.

 Plus, all donors will be honoured on our Supporters Wall in the new cafe.